Voice Acting

 A list of dramatic monologues for women represented by a woman with brunette hair and glasses holding her hand against her headphones as she speaks into a microphone.

 Ah, the monologue!
 Once upon a time, it was a staple for any theatrical audition to be able to deliver one, and though that is becoming less and less the case over time, you never know when you are going to be called upon to stand up and give one.
-Fortunately, there are many dramatic monologues to choose from but it can be harder to find dramatic monologues for women.
+Fortunately, there are many dramatic monologues to choose from, including some of the best movie monologues that have elevated films to iconic status, but it can be harder to find dramatic monologues for women.

 In this article